SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 """"""""""

-The first two arguments to the '``llvm.experimental.constrained.frem``' intrinsic must be :ref:`floating-point <t_floating>` or :ref:`vector <t_vector>`
+The first two arguments to the '``llvm.experimental.constrained.frem``' intrinsic must be :ref:`floating point <t_floating>` or :ref:`vector <t_vector>`
-of floating-point values.
+of floating point values.
 Both arguments must have identical types.

 The third and fourth arguments specify the rounding mode and exception behavior as described above.
-The rounding mode argument has no effect, since the result of frem is never rounded, but the argument is included for consistency with the other constrained floating-point intrinsics.
+The rounding mode argument has no effect, since the result of frem is never rounded, but the argument is included for consistency with the other constrained floating point intrinsics.

 Semantics:
 """"""""""

-The value produced is the floating-point remainder from the division of the two value operands and has the same type as the operands.
+The value produced is the floating point remainder from the division of the two value operands and has the same type as the operands.
 The remainder has the same sign as the dividend.